QUINCY BASEBALL CARDS

 The company reached its commercial peak in the early 1890s as interest in baseball reached new heights across the country.
 Quincy issued lengthy 147-150 card sets each year from 1890-1893.
 Under the guidance of Eli Hawkins, who oversaw business operations, the company established relationships with general goods distributors throughout New England and eastward into Canada.
 Quincy cards could be found for sale in shops from Boston to Bangor to Montreal.

-Read also: DIFFERENT BRANDS OF BASEBALL CARDS
+Read also: HOW MUCH ARE UNCUT SHEETS OF BASEBALL CARDS WORTH

 During this time, Quincy began issuing specially themed and promotional subsets.
 One of the most collectible was an 1893 “Queen of Diamonds” ladies subset which featured 12 female avatar players dressed in late Victorian-era attire.
 Other subsets highlighted All-Star teams, rookiecards, or players traded during the previous season.
 Exclusive local distribution deals were also inked with shops in larger cities.